ysyk2021/augmenting-your-writing-skills-with-ai-techniques-and-strategies-for-improved-creativity/src/chapter-5-1.md

-# Using Machine Learning-Powered Tools for Generating Topic Ideas and Keyword Suggestions

 Coming up with original and interesting topic ideas, as well as finding the right keywords to optimize search engine results, is a time-consuming task that many writers struggle with.
 Fortunately, machine learning-powered tools can help ease this burden and aid in generating new ideas and suggestions.